The ability to focus while coding is incredibly important for developers.

 You can listen to it directly on the website, or try it on Android or iOs devices, which offer additional features.
-The phone app offers four rain scenes you can choose from: Countryside, Ocean, Café and Classic scene.
+The phone app offers 4 rain scenes you can choose from: Countryside, Ocean, Café, and Classic scene.

 This bug tracking cross-platform sends updates to your team on issues, via email notifications.
 You can set what kind of issues you want MantisBT to notify you about, in terms of type and seriousness.

 It records the changes made to issues, so you can easily track them down for analysis.

 If you’re interested in whether issues in the software you’re developing are connected, Mantis provides you with graphs that show relationships between them.

 Git is a version control system meant to track changes in computer files, and it’s mainly used in source code management.